 *Coalition for Humane Treatment of Animals

 CHTA's spaying and neutering program is subject to available funds (i.e., donations).
-Program services are based on income and clients requesting services may be asked to show proof of citizenship, Brunswick County residency, and income.
+Program services are based on income (see table below) and clients requesting services may be asked to show proof of citizenship, Brunswick County residency, and income.
 CHTA reserves the right to limit certificates to any one household or client.
-Surgery includes a rabies vaccination and in-heat or pregnancy costs.

 Eligible animals: dogs, cats, and feral/stray cats.
 Our program is subject to change without notice.
 If you have questions, please contact us.

 (Scroll down to learn how to get one of our certificates.)

 "Possum's Fund" is a CHTA program for the sterilization of feral cats in Brunswick County, NC, only.
 If there are critical medical needs at the time the cat is brought in for sterilization, we may also provide limited financial assistance depending on available "medical" funds and our consultation with the vet.

 Possum's Fund is made possible by a generous, private donation in memory of "Possum," a well-loved and cared for feral cat who lived a long, happy life on Holden Beach, NC.

 Click HERE for information about financial help for spaying/neutering and medical issues.